Housing Benefit (Northern Ireland) - How much Housing Benefit will I get?

 - Gets Pension Credit.

 If money is taken off your Housing Benefit for another adult, how much is taken off depends on the other adult’s earnings.
-It is important to make sure the council has accurate information about the other adult’s earnings so they can make the right decision about your housing benefit.
+It is important to make sure the Housing Executive has accurate information about the other adult’s earnings so they can make the right decision about your Housing Benefit.

 Housing Benefit is included in the Benefit Cap which limits the total amount in some benefits that working-age people can receive.
 For those affected, the cap is applied by reducing the amount of Housing Benefit awarded.